 Algal production research and development (R&D) explores resource use and availability, algal biomass development and improvements, characterizing algal biomass components, and the ecology and engineering of cultivation systems.

 Resources necessary to grow algae sustainably include non-arable land, non-potable water, waste nutrient streams, waste carbon dioxide, sufficient sunlight, and supporting infrastructure to access downstream processing operations.
 Development of an algal biofuel industry requires scaling up to use a significant amount of these resources.
-The Advanced Algal Systems program coordinates with the Analysis and Sustainability programs to do the following:
+The Renewable Carbon Resources program coordinates with the Data, Modeling, and Analysis program to do the following:

 - Identify potential geographic locations for algal farms based on resource access and availability